Wednesday Afternoon Go Sailing

 Secondly, you will then need to register with the WAGS coordinators in the RQ Bar.
 They will record you onto the crew list, and then assign you to a vessel.

-- WAGS is a first-in, first-served event; and as such we cannot guarantee that you will make it onto a vessel to go sailing.
+- Placement on a vessel for WAGS will be prioritised in order of the four options above; and as such we cannot guarantee that you will make it onto a vessel to go sailing.

 - Depending on weather and the vessel you are assigned, the sailing event / competition can take anywhere between 2 to 4 hours.

 In terms of what to bring, we recommend a bottle of water, clothes that can get wet and shoes with non-marking soles (so as to not mark the deck of the boat).

 Why WAGS is important

 WAGS is a vital strategic pathway for on-water participation in the sport of sailing.
 It provides an avenue through which individuals and families can engage in an intensive but light-hearted interpretation of the sport, before ultimately committing to a learn-to-sail course or RQYS membership.

 It is the intention of WAGS to introduce newcomers to the joys and excitement of sailing on Moreton Bay, both competitively and recreationally.
 We hope that all WAGS participants fall in love with our sport and choose to belong to our rich, vibrant community here at RQYS.

 WAGS also provides an avenue for avid sailors to regularly compete as a crew member, developing their skills and experience, in the absence of owning their own vessel.